The Environmental Studies Program at California State University San Marcos provides

 - The multidisciplinary core of the degree comprises four general areas:

-major, consisting of courses in biology, chemistry, physics, ecology, and geomorphology.
+of courses in biology, chemistry, physics, ecology, and geomorphology.

-of environmental policy, and to processes by which
+of environmental policy, and to processes by which policy is established.

 - Research Methods prepares students with the tools – GIS, and research methods – necessary

 for applied work in the professional arena, and also for graduate studies.